dotnet/eShop/README.md

 azd init
 ```
 - During init:
   - Select `Use code in the current directory`.
-Azd will automatically detect the Dotnet Aspire project.
+Azd will automatically detect the .NET Aspire project.
-  - Confirm `.Net (Aspire)` and continue.
+  - Confirm `.NET (Aspire)` and continue.
   - Select which services to expose to the Internet (exposing `webapp` is enough to test the sample).
   - Finalize the initialization by giving a name to your environment.